Charlotte Golf Courses with a Rich History

 by Jamie Killian

 The story starts during the Prohibition era with prolific bootlegger, Frank Ratcliffe.
-He owned a nightclub downtown off East Sixth Street called The Flamingo Club, the site of which is now Discovery Place.
+He owned a nightclub downtown off East Sixth Street called The Flamingo Club, the site of which is now Discovery Place Science.
 There, he met his wife Velma and began to pursue more family-oriented ventures, including owning Paradise Valley Golf course.

 After his passing in 1977, Velma revealed that the patriarch had buried a family secret on the land.
 When the family sold the land in 1984, Velma’s sons convinced her to let them dig and it didn’t take long before they discovered seven mason jars, each containing recipes Frank had used to become a success during his bootlegging enterprise.
 Those jars, along with a now-legal distillery license, became the basis of Seven Jars Distillery.

-Del Ratcliffe, the late Frank Ratcliffe’s son, took over the management of Paradise Valley Golf course, along with four other courses which have shaped the landscape of municipal courses in the Charlotte area.
-They each offer a unique vantage of the city and something different for players of all skill levels.
+However, the Ratcliffe family wasn’t done with the golf business.
+Del Ratcliffe, the late Frank Ratcliffe’s son, took over the management of Paradise Valley Golf course, along with four other courses that have shaped the landscape of municipal courses in the Charlotte area.
+Each course offers a unique vantage of the city and something different for players of all skill levels.

 Charles T. Myers Golf Club

 This course was developed, surprisingly, on the old Harrisburg Landfill and is now a beautiful course, designed by Bill Love, accessible for all skill levels.
-It is named for County Commissioner Charles T. Myers who was instrumental in the development of the land and its designation to be used as a public course.
+It is named for county commissioner Charles T. Myers who was instrumental in the development of the land and its designation to be used as a public course.

-Dr. Charles L. Sifford Golf Course at Revolution Park
+Dr. Charles L. Sifford Golf Course

-Neighborhood: West Charlotte
+Area: West Charlotte

 Harry L. Jones, Sr. Golf Course